Agentic experiences in Microsoft Azure Cost Management

 70-75%

-of the user process was automated, thanks to Copilot Agent, which gave users ease of mind
+of the user process was automated by Copilot Agent, which gave users ease of mind

 “The Cost Simulator feature shows me how my expenses would be impacted if I changed my services, which enables me to make informed, cost-effective decisions on Azure.”